byvoss/reedstyle/docs/develop/000-index.md

 **Write HTML.
 Get Design.**

 No CSS files.
 No JavaScript frameworks.
 No build process.
-Just semantic HTML with the `<reed>` element.
+Just semantic HTML with the `<r-s>` element.

 ## Browser Support